Lint & Verify Usage

 3. Schema Migration Adjacency: If you change a Domain's state block, verify examines the previous git tags or snapshot schemas.
 It ensures that there is a complete, un-skipped migration path from the oldest supported state format directly to the newly compiled format.

-In a CI/CD pipeline, ved check is used for fast parsing, but ved verify is the definitive gating function before allowing a deployment release.
+In a CI/CD pipeline, Lexum check is used for fast parsing, but Lexum verify is the definitive gating function before allowing a deployment release.